mdhvandoorn/pd_safe_merge/README.md

 These two conditions are checked by two separate functions so either one can be enforced separately.

+# Testing
+All tests are were implemented to run with Pytest.

 # Getting Started
 Create a virtual environment and install the necessary dependencies.
 - [requirements.in](/requirements.in) contains the complete freeze of all necessary dependencies.